On Hold - Adoption Pending 12.07.2018

+They love to be part of the human pack.
 Bill and Ben will be your friendly, loyal and loving companions.

-Their new owner will need to understand that while the dogs have made friends with other little dogs in the past, they have not been socialised for many years and tend to be unfriendly with other dogs when on a lead (details below).
+Their new owner will need to understand that while the dogs have made friends with other little dogs in the past, they have not been socialised for many years and tend to be defensive with other dogs when on a lead (details below).